albertogasparin/react-magnetic-di/README.md

 class MyComponent extends Component {
   render() {
-    // that's all we need to "mark" these variables as injectable di(Modal, Query);
+    // that's all is needed to "mark" these variables as injectable di(Modal, Query);

     return (